littleearth/delphiXERO/README.md

 OAuth2 PKCE Authentication ([https://developer.xero.com/documentation/oauth2/pkce-flow])

-This component will launch the authentication URL and will start a http:localhost:{port} server for authentication respons
+This component will launch the authentication URL and will start a http:localhost:{port} server for authentication response

 By default the HTTP Server attempts to start on port 58985, 58986 or 58987